No. 86 Squadron RAF: World War II

-The squadron was reformed on 6 December 1940, initially flying Blenheim light bombers on convoy escort duties.
-In June 1941 the squadron was re-equipped with Beaufort torpedo bombers, and began minelaying sorties on 15 July.
+The squadron was reformed on 6 December 1940, initially flying Bristol Blenheim light bombers on convoy escort duties.
+In June 1941 the squadron was re-equipped with Bristol Beaufort torpedo bombers, and began minelaying sorties on 15 July.
 After flying reconnaissance and air-sea rescue missions for three months the squadron started anti-shipping strikes, with the first torpedo bomber operation taking place on 12 December.

-In March 1942 the Squadron moved to northern Scotland to engage in patrols and strikes on the Norwegian coast, before being converted to Liberators by early 1943.
+In March 1942 the Squadron moved to northern Scotland to engage in patrols and strikes on the Norwegian coast, before being converted to the Consolidated Liberator by early 1943.
 In March of that year, it moved to Northern Ireland to fly anti-submarine patrols, before moving to RAF Reykjavík, Iceland, a year later.
 In July 1944 the Squadron return to Scotland, where it remained for the rest of the war.

-86 Squadron was a successful anti-submarine unit, accounting for fourteen U-boats destroyed during the Second World War.
+No. 86 Squadron was a successful anti-submarine unit, accounting for fourteen U-boats destroyed during the Second World War.